brooswajne/medicspot-assignment/QUESTIONS.md

 ```

 Running the above code will result in `2` being logged immediately (± some CPU
-cycles), then after 100ms `1` will be logged to the console
+cycles), then after 100ms `1` will be logged to the console.
-.

 This is because of how setTimeout works - the provided callback function gets
 scheduled to be run 100ms after the initial setTimeout call, then the next line
 of code logs `2`, then the JS event loop keeps running until 100ms has elapsed